JS80P

 Phase Modulation (PM)

-Turn it up to have the first oscillator modulate the phase of the second oscillator when the MODE knob is in the Mix&Mod position.
+Turn it up to have the first oscillator modulate the phase of the second oscillator when the operating mode knob is in the Mix&Mod position.

 Frequency Modulation (FM)

-Turn it up to have the first oscillator modulate the frequency of the second oscillator when the MODE knob is in the Mix&Mod position.
+Turn it up to have the first oscillator modulate the frequency of the second oscillator when the operating mode knob is in the Mix&Mod position.

 Amplitude Modulation (AM)

-Turn it up to have the first oscillator modulate the amplitude of the second oscillator when the MODE knob is in the Mix&Mod position.
+Turn it up to have the first oscillator modulate the amplitude of the second oscillator when the operating mode knob is in the Mix&Mod position.

 Table of Contents